 1. Walk in Town Point Park

-Town Point is the perfect place to spend a quiet afternoon, strolling through the narrow alleys and admiring the Elizabeth River.
+Town Point is the perfect place to spend a quiet afternoon in Norfolk, strolling through the narrow alleys and admiring the Elizabeth River.
 This is only when there is not an important event on that day.

-Because the park hosts a lot of festivals and big events designed to entertain and bring together all the inhabitants of the city.
+Because the park hosts a lot of festivals and big events designed to entertain and bring together all the inhabitants of the city of Norfolk.
 These include the July 4 Celebrations celebrating Independence of America through spectacular fireworks, The Parade of Sail, the Cajun Food Festival, the Virginia Wine Festival, and the Spring Wine Festival.

 2. Go to the beach in Ocean View